Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 6. How does stamp duty affect the total home buying cost?

-Yes, NRIs are subject to the same stamp duty and registration rates as Indian residents in Maharashtra.
-There are no separate slabs for foreign buyers, and the same concessions for women or rural properties apply.
+7. Do NRIs pay the same stamp duty in Pune as residents?Yes, NRIs must pay the same stamp duty and registration rates as Indian residents in Maharashtra.
+In other words, there are no separate slabs for foreign buyers, and the same concessions for women or rural properties apply.

 8. How is stamp duty calculated — agreement value or ready reckoner rate?